Tooth Extractions in Roseville, MN

 If you have been experiencing tooth pain or discomfort, you need to speak to a trusted dentist.
-During the examination, your dentist will check whether they can repair the tooth through restorative dentistry such as fillings or crowns.
+During the examination, your dentist will check whether they can repair the tooth through restorative dentistry such as fillings, crowns or tooth extractions.

 When this is not possible, you might consider the option to undergo a tooth extraction in Roseville, Minnesota.
 Before the tooth removal procedure, your dentist will explain to you every step of the procedure and what to expect before and after the treatment.
 In the meanwhile, you can find an overview below.